SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 attained the Mortally Wounded level but the character wasn’t instantly killed by massive damage, he is still gravely injured and falls unconscious.
-Every round that the character is at this level, his player makes a Strength roll against a diﬃculty equal to the number of minutes the character has been Mortally Wounded.
+Every round that the character is at this level, his player makes a Strength roll against a difficulty equal to the number of minutes the character has been Mortally Wounded.
-Suﬃcient medical aid to bring the character to at least 10% of his maximum Body Points can possibly rescue the imperiled character.
+Sufficient medical aid to bring the character to at least 10% of his maximum Body Points can possibly rescue the imperiled character.
 If suitable medical aid is administered within four minutes, the character recovers without undue harm.
-If the medical aid is given within four to 10 minutes, the player rolls his character’s Strength or stamina against a diﬃculty equal to the number of minutes he was Mortally Wounded.
+If the medical aid is given within four to 10 minutes, the player rolls his character’s Strength or stamina against a difficulty equal to the number of minutes he was Mortally Wounded.
 If the roll succeeds, the character revives but he loses 1D from all of his skills, though the skill cannot go below the attribute’s die code.
-If the medical aid is given within 10 to 15 minutes, the player rolls his character’s Strength or stamina against a diﬃculty equal to the number of minutes he was Mortally Wounded.
+If the medical aid is given within 10 to 15 minutes, the player rolls his character’s Strength or stamina against a difficulty equal to the number of minutes he was Mortally Wounded.
 If the roll succeeds, the character revives but he loses 2D from all of his skills, though no skill can be reduced below the attribute’s die